 Engagement is essential for a successful pre-roll ad, but it’s not the most important factor for determining the ideal length of your pre-roll.
 Ideal pre-roll ad length is about two things:

 How YouTube (Google) Charges for Pre-Roll Ads

 YouTube offers thousands of ways to customize and display your ads including targeting options, audience options, and keyword options.
 Prices vary depending on your product and the videos you choose to advertise in front of.
 The important thing to remember is that you only pay for the ads that people actually watch.
 Google even says so on their pre-roll ad page:

 Thanks to that important clause—”30 seconds (or the end)”—you can tweak the length of your pre-roll ad to get thousands of free impressions and maximize your marketing budget.
 Here’s how you do it:

 - Create a 0:29 second video

-- Choose between keyword, topic, or placement targeting — Keyword targeting is the most expensive option, followed by topic, than placement targeting.
+- Choose your targeting type: keyword, topic, or placement targeting — keyword targeting is the most expensive option, followed by topic, than placement targeting.

 Another great example of this engagement curve comes from Reed.co.uk.